International Graduate Students

 Health insurance is especially important because of the high cost of medical care in the United States.
 If you do not have health insurance and become sick or injured while in the US, you may need to pay hundreds or thousands of dollars for your medical and hospital care.

 PNW is pleased to offer health insurance options to students through Anthem Blue Cross Blue Shield Medical and Prescription Drug Plan, administered by Academic Health Programs (AHP).
 Explore more about enrollment options and requirements.
-After the 2020-2021 academic year, it will be mandatory for all international graduate students to purchase their insurance through PNW.

 - Domestic Students (US Citizens and Permanent Residents): All registered graduate domestic students taking six or more credit hours and degree seeking are eligible to enroll in the University Injury and Sickness Insurance Plan.